openearth/aeolis-python/CONTRIBUTING.md

     ```bash
     git checkout -b my-feature
     ```

+1. If you are contributing via a fork, make sure to pull in changes from the 'upstream' repository to stay up to date with the AEOLIS_V2 branch while working on your feature branch.
+Follow the instructions [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork) and [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

 1. Set up a development environment on your PC by installing the package in development mode with the following command: (Consider using a virtual environment for this purpose.)